 Special Admission Requirements: A high school diploma or a GED is required for this program.
 Specific health occupations admission guidelines (immunizations, drug screening, background checks, etc.) are available in Admissions.
 Students enrolled in the program must be 18 years of age at the time of graduation from the program.

 Distance Education: Students with proficient computer skills may opt for enrollment into the blended online program which is a combination of both distance learning and live classroom activities.
 Whether the student chooses the blended online or the onsite class, the lessons are the same and available online to both groups.
-Day and evening hours are available.
 Note: Schedule will vary during practicum hours and during summer sessions; see the instructor or counselor for more information.
 For additional information go to the 'Online Programs and Courses' page.